aviwidgerson8/aviwidgerson8.github.io/posts/UPSC - Blog/Notes/Learning Notes/Current Affairs/Consolidations/Daily News Analysis/Insights IAS/2020/insights-ias-nov-2020-news-notes/index.md

 - [ ] What are the amendments made to the latest FCRA rules ?

 ## 16th November
-- [ ] #significant-events : What is Millienarian Movement ?
 - [ ] What is faith of Birsait ?
 - [ ] What is Ulgulan Resistance led by Birsa Munda ?
 - [ ] What are the schemes taken up to address the imbalance in female sex-ratio ?
 What is Rashtriya Mahila Kosh ?
 What is PMMVY ?
 What is Sukanya Samriddhi Yojana ?
 What is Beti Bachao, Beti Padao ?